-Training in ophthalmology at the University of Phnom Penh came into being with financial support from the Eye Care Foundation.
-The training of ophthalmic personnel is one of the key points of the Eye Care Foundation.
-This way, we support sustainable and good eye care in the project countries.
-Twice a year, the Eye Care Foundation sends a specialist to the Ophthalmology Residency Training (ORT) Centre to share specific knowledge and educate in the field of eye care in Cambodia.
+The ophthalmology course at the University of Phnom Penh came into being with financial support from the Eye Care Foundation.
+The training of ophthalmic personnel is one of the mainstays of the Eye Care Foundation.
+In this way we contribute to building a solid foundation for sustainable and quality eye care in the project countries.
+Twice a year, the Eye Care Foundation sends a specialist to the Ophthalmology Residency Training (ORT) Centre to share their specialized knowledge and so contribute to raising the level of expertise in the various fields of eye care in Cambodia.

-Prof Dr. Aniki Rothova travelled for the Eye Care Foundation (ECF) to Phnom Penh, Cambodia.
+Prof Dr. Aniki Rothova travelled to Phnom Penh, Cambodia, for the Eye Care Foundation (ECF).
 She was there for a period of one week (31.10.2015 to 06.11.2015) to teach ophthalmologists in training.
-Twice a year the ECF sent an expert from the Netherlands to the Ophthalmology Residency Training (ORT) center to share their specific knowledge and thus contribute to expanding knowledge in the field of eye care in Cambodia.
+Twice a year the ECF sends a specalist from the Netherlands to the Ophthalmology Residency Training (ORT) Centre to share their specialized knowledge and so contribute to raising the level of expertise in the various fields of eye care in Cambodia.
 Prof Dr. Aniki Rothova is a specialist in the field of uveitis, an inflammation of the uvea.

-Prof Dr. Aniki Rothova strives to encourage creative thinking of her students.
-In Cambodia, knowledge is taught by remembering facts and less creative thinking.
-During the lessons she has therefore tried to stimulate her students to think for themselves and to dare to speak their mind.
-She saw in the course of the week how the character of the students developed and how they enjoyed finding less common solutions for patients and their problems.
-Among the students were some who were very motivated to do an internship abroad and in doing so, bring more knowledge and skills back to Cambodia.
+Prof Dr. Aniki Rothova strives to encourage creative thinking in her students.
+In Cambodia, the emphasis in education tends to be on remembering facts and less so on creative thinking.
+Dr. Rothova tried to stimulate her students to think for themselves and to dare to speak their mind.
+In the course of the week, she saw how the students opened up and witnessed their increasing enjoyment in coming up with less orthodox solutions for patients and their problems.
+Some of the students were very motivated to do an internship abroad in order to bring more expertise and skill back to Cambodia.

-It was for Prof. Dr. Aniki Rothova her first time in Cambodia.
-She had read a lot about the Khmer Rouge, and had some experience in other countries in South east Asia.
-But in Cambodia she experienced what it means for a country where a generation of teachers was gone.
+For Prof. Dr. Aniki Rothova it was her first time in Cambodia.
+She had read a lot about the Khmer Rouge, and had some experience in other countries in South-east Asia.
+But in Cambodia she experienced what it means for a country to lose an entire generation of teachers.
 You can feel it, she said.
-The younger generation wants to move on.
-French expats who had left a troubled Europe call it a booming country, where you can find your place.
+The younger generation wants to move forward.
+French expats who left a troubled Europe call it a booming country, where people can make a place for themselves.

 Cambodia is impressive.
-Prof Dr. Aniki Rothova worked long days during her week’s stay and only had one day off.
-Upon arrival, she went sightseeing in Phnom Penh.
-She rented a bike and cycled through Phnom Penh, crossed the river that runs through the city on a ferry and visited the old prison.
+Dr. Rothova worked long hours during her weeklong stay and only had one day off, the day of her arrival, and went sightseeing in Phnom Penh.
+She rented a bike and cycled through Phnom Penh, took a ferry to cross the river that runs through the city and visited the old prison.
 She was particularly impressed by the people of Cambodia, especially the older generation.